 The program that came on was a dreadful call-in strip show from the UK.
-It featured comatose young women gyrating in their underwear while callers suggested lewd acts.
+It featured comatose young women with bad skin gyrating in their underwear while callers suggested lewd acts.

 "You're witnessing the fall of the British Empire, Sean."

 Billy managed a faint smile, the first one I'd seen.
 He relaxed a little as he sat in the overstuffed Ikea chair.
 As I was opening the wine I wondered if four bottles would be enough.

 "OK, I'm free, you've got my undivided attention—a luxury in this age.
 I see that you are still lugging around a laptop."
 He spoke to me the same way he used to when he thought I wasn't being quick enough on the uptake."

-"I 'm not ready to commit to the cloud yet.
+"I'm not ready to commit everything to the cloud just yet.
 I've got an iPhone, too."

 We lifted our glasses.